DOMHelpers-Js/dom-helpers/01_State Creation/01_state.md

 `state()` is the **most fundamental function** in the Reactive library.
 It takes a regular JavaScript object and transforms it into a **reactive object** - one that can automatically detect when its properties change and trigger updates throughout your application.

+**A reactive state:**
+- Detects when properties are read
+- Detects when properties are   changed
+- Automatically notifies effects, computed values, and watchers

 Think of it as **upgrading a plain object to a smart object** - it becomes self-aware and can notify other parts of your code when something changes.

 ---